A new platform for documentation and tutorials is launching soon.

 and the threshold required to unseal can be changed.
 To perform a rekey a threshold of the

 current unseal keys must be provided.
 This is to prevent a single malicious operator from

 Performing a rekey is fairly straightforward.
 The rekey operation must be initialized with the new parameters for the split and threshold.
 Once initialized, the current unseal keys must be provided until the threshold is met.
-Once met, Vault will generate the new master key, perform the splitting, and re-encrypt the encryption key with the new master key.
+Once met, Vault will generate the new master key, perform the splitting, and re-encrypt the encryption key with the new root key.
 The new unseal keys are then provided to the operator, and the old unseal keys are no longer usable.

 rotate operation is used to change the encryption key used to protect data written